ManimCommunity/manim/docs/source/tutorials/using_text.rst

             self.add(tex)

-Note that :func:`~.set_color_by_tex` colors the entire substring containing the Tex searched for, not just the specific symbol or Tex expression searched for.
+Note that :func:`~.set_color_by_tex` colors the entire substring containing the Tex, not just the specific symbol or Tex expression.
 Consider the following example:

 .. manim:: IncorrectLaTeXSubstringColoring
     :save_last_frame: